umg-kmr/SWIM/README.md

 - This module is the most computationally expensive component of SWIM and is best suited for execution on a high-performance computing (HPC) system with multiple CPU threads.
 - After training, the emulator provides a fast approximation to the full numerical solver in the high-likelihood region of parameter space.
+- **Deterministic mode (DSWIM):** To use the deterministic perturbation solver, set ``want_FP = 1`` in `llihood_Observables.py` before running Cobaya.
+In this mode, due to the computational efficiency of the deterministic solver, the RFR emulator is bypassed and parameter inference is performed directly using the deterministic implementation.

 ---